Shoresh92/Type_I_error/index.md

 In Hypothesis Testing, we normally define (somehow arbitrary) significance level ($\alpha$) and use our test statistic to calcuate the well-known $p$-value.
 If $p \leq \alpha$ we reject the Null Hypothesis, $H_0$, and do not reject it otherwise.

 The reason why we reject $H_0$ when $p \leq \alpha$ was not quite clear to me.
 As pointed about by a user on [Stackexchange](https://math.stackexchange.com/questions/582945/in-statistics-why-do-you-reject-the-null-hypothesis-when-the-p-value-is-less-th), and with having access to stat books, articles and blog posts online as well as offline resources, we sometimes don't have the guts to question the underlying assumptions and conclusions of well-known mehotds such as A/B testing.
 Something you get the impressions that everybody knows it  except YOU!
 On the other hand, a simple Google search shows that it is one of the most confusing and misused concepts.
+[Academic research](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC2895822/) also warn against misunderstanding and mis-interpreting p-value.

+> The concept of a p value is not simple and any statements associated with it must be considered cautiously.

 Before I continue, I assume the reader is familiar with Hypothesis Testing and to keep this writing short, I only discuss few concepts that are crucial in understanding the outcome.